Skip to main content

 While RxDB has a range of backend-specific replication plugins (like GraphQL or Firestore), the replication is build in a way to make it very easy to replicate data from a custom server to RxDB clients.

 Using HTTP as a transport protocol makes it simple to create a compatible backend on top of your existing infrastructure.
-For events that must be send from the server to to client, we can use Server Send Events.
+For events that must be sent from the server to the client, we can use Server Send Events.

 Setup